Omisoka: How Do Japanese Spend the New Year’s Eve?

 The number ‘108’ represents all the desires and passions in Buddhism, so each bell you hear would melt your suffering away on this special day.

-Watching a favorite tv program and enjoying the time with family while appreciating the opportunity to stay together on a special day.
+Watching a favorite tv program and enjoying the time with family while appreciating the opportunity to stay together for a special day.

 Have you experienced any unique traditions on New Year’s Eve in Japan?
 Or any unique tradition around the globe.
-Please share your stories with us on the comment section below!
+Please share your stories with us in the comment section below!